Vickysug/ahmad-joudeh/README.md

 ## Link to deployed repo:

-Note: The code used for the chat is specific to the Rosebud platform and therfore will not run in the deployed GitHub link.
+Note: The code used for the chat is specific to the Rosebud platform and therefore will not run in the deployed GitHub link.

 https://vickysug.github.io/ahmad-joudeh/